Chewy Double Chocolate Peppermint Cookies

 - 1 egg yolk

-- ½ teaspoon vanilla extract or peppermint extract for more flavor
+- ½ teaspoon (0.5 teaspoon) vanilla extract, or peppermint extract for more flavor

-- 1 cup peppermint flavored chocolate bar such as Ghirardelli peppermint bark, chopped, plus more for garnish
+- 1 cup (175 g) peppermint flavored chocolate bar, such as Ghirardelli peppermint bark, chopped, plus more for garnish

 - In the bowl of a stand mixer fitted with the paddle attachment beat the 1/2 cup butter, 1/2 cup granulated sugar, and 1/2 cup brown sugar on low-medium speed until light and fluffy, about 1 minute.
 Add the egg and yolk and then pour in the 1/2 tsp either vanilla or peppermint extract.
 Mix again for 1 minute.